moeC137/video-recutter/readme.md

 6. Write text with usable words
 7. Videogrep takes every word, cuts video part and places it in folder
 8. ffmpeq combines all vdieo snippets from folder to final video.

+command for extracting all keword timestamps for a word from multiple .srt : grep -B 1 -H  "keyword" * > keywords.txt

+combine this with https://github.com/moeC137/youtube-clip-taker to download the keyword from multiple videos.